jarvarvarvis/stronghold-triangulation-script/README.md

 ### Move between eye throws

 After entering the values for the first eye throw, you are prompted to rotate left/right by 90°.
-The program will also print the optimal yaw values for a 90°-left/-right rotation respectively.
+The program will also print the exact yaw values for a 90°-left/-right rotation respectively.
-After you've made a decision in which direction to move, enter your new yaw value.

-Note that the 90° are not a requirement, just a good choice.
+Note that rotating by exactly 90° is not a requirement, just a good choice.
 Anything around that value probably works fine as well.

 You may now move forwards.
-Try to keep the camera steady while doing so, the results are the best if you move in a straight line from the first position.

-Around ~100 blocks should be enough distance to move, but you may travel a further distance.
+Around >150 blocks should be enough distance to move, but you may travel a further distance to improve the accuracy.
-Just remember to keep the camera steady.

 ### Second eye